Changing Horizons in Gerontology:

 Thursday, January 21st 15.00-16.30

-RCPI CPD accreditation pending
+RCPI CPD accreditation 2 external credits

 The Irish Gerontological Society is grateful to Clonmel Healthcare for their support of this online event by means of an unrestricted educational grant

 Due to priorities dictated by the COVID-19 pandemic, the programme and speakers may be subject to change any time before this event.